 The Moon completes its orbit around the Earth once every 27.3 days.
-However, since the Earth has moved around the Sun in that time, it takes an additional 2.2 days before the Sun reaches the same position in the
+However, since the Earth has moved around the Sun in that time, it takes an additional 2.2 days before the Sun reaches the same position in the sky: this is the lunar day.

-The moon always keeps the same hemisphere turned towards the Earth, so there is a side we never see: the far side.
+The moon rotates on its axis in the same time it takes to orbit the Earth, which means it always keeps the same hemisphere turned towards the Earth, so there is a side we never see: the far side.
 In fact, due to the 7° inclination of the moon's orbit relative to the Earth's equator, we see slightly more than one hemisphere.
 Over the course of time, we see about 59% of the lunar surface.

 The plane of the Moon's orbit is tilted with respect to both the Earth's equator and the ecliptic.
 Unlike the Earth, whose axis is tilted at almost 24° to the vertical, the Moon's axis is nearly vertical (1.5°).
 This means the Moon has no seasons.
 Further, there are probably regions near the poles which are in perpetual sunlight (the mountaintops) or permanent shadow (crater floors).